Loading...

 The CARS (Critical Analysis and Reading Section) of the MCAT is notorious for its complex passages and unforgiving time limits.
 Many pre-med students need help with this section due to its departure from their science-heavy coursework.

 However, the good news is that CARS skills can be developed and improved with practice and strategy.
 In this blog post, we will discuss five major mistakes that students often make, which can lower their CARS scores.
-Understanding and avoiding these pitfalls can enhance your CARS performance and increase your overall MCAT score.
+Understanding and avoiding these pitfalls can enhance your CARS performance and increase your overall score for MCAT.

 1. Lack of Sufficient Reading Practice